dsmiller95/dsmiller95.github.io/content/2022-08-11-Save-System/index.md

 date: 2022-08-11T05:25:44.226Z
 path: blog/scene-save-system
 cover: ./preview.png
-excerpt: Explore the implementation of a Unity save system which exploits the natural hierarchy of game objects
+excerpt: Explore the implementation of a Unity save system which exploits the hierarchy of game objects
 author: Dan Miller
 ---